Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

-I'm not currently taking beginner students, but I can refer you to my studio partner, Melissa.
-Please see her TakeLessons page here:
+I'm not currently taking beginner drum students.
+Please refer to my studio partner Andrew:

 Start to learn about polyrhythms as well as developing your ears and body to play songs more accurately.
 Start to spice up your playing with ways that are interesting, but not intrusive.